connorwotkowicz/BeatMVP/README.md

-BeatMVP is a simple full-stack web application for building, playing, and saving drum patterns using a basic sequencer grid.
-It features real-time audio playback and pattern persistence.
+This project has a Vite version and a Next verison.